wladimir/payments/docs/design.md

 * add tests
 * improve mappers for object conversions, so no manual work is required
+* add better error messages, also return them to client
 * add CRUD API for customers and accounts